 - Semi sweet chocolate chips for the milk chocolate chips, but just keep in mind that they won’t be like the Crumbl milk chocolate chip cookies anymore.

-How to make Crumbl chocolate chip cookies
+How to make the copycat Crumbl chocolate chip cookies

 This is how you can make your own bakery style chocolate chip cookies.
 Make sure to scroll down to the recipe card for the full detailed instructions!

 - Add in the eggs and vanilla and mix until combined.
+Scrape the sides of the bowl as needed.

 - Freeze the cookie dough balls for 15 minutes then bake in the preheated oven.